tiprankstipranks

 We may not be able to attract, develop and retain the highly skilled people we need to support our business.

 We depend on the skills and continued service of key personnel, including our experienced management team.
 In addition, our ability to achieve our strategic and operating goals depends on our ability to identify, recruit, hire, train and retain qualified individuals, including, for example, individuals with e-commerce, digital marketing and data analytics capabilities and skilled labor in our manufacturing facilities.
 We compete with other companies both within and outside of our industry for talented personnel, and we may lose key personnel or fail to attract, recruit, train, develop and retain other talented personnel.
-Recruiting and retention of talent has become especially challenging in the current employment market.
+Recruiting and retention of talent has become especially challenging in the current employment market and may be further impacted by the pendency of the Merger.
 Any such loss, failure or negative perception with respect to these individuals may adversely affect our business or financial results.
 In addition, activities related to identifying, recruiting, hiring and integrating qualified individuals may require significant time and expense.
 We may not be able to locate suitable replacements for any key employees who terminate their employment, or offer employment to potential replacements on reasonable terms, each of which may adversely affect our business and financial results.
+Further, to the extent that we are unable to locate suitable replacements during the pendency of the Merger, we may need to turn to more expensive and less effective resources, such as consultants or temporary workers, to support our business.
 Additionally, changes in regional preferences, immigration laws and policies could also make it more difficult for us to recruit or relocate skilled employees.

 Costs5 | 11.6%